 5.1.
 Security Measures

 When it comes to protecting user information, security is our highest concern.
+We follow industry-recognized standards such as the National Institute of Standards and Technology’s (NIST) Cybersecurity Framework and the Open Worldwide Application Security Project’s (OWASP) Application Security Verification Standard.
 Here’s what we do to keep the Applications and Websites secure:

-- We store and transfer passwords using encryption technologies deemed to be safe.
+5.1.3. — We store and transfer passwords using encryption technologies deemed to be secure.

-- We periodically review all the above security measures and practices.
+5.1.10. — We periodically review all above security measures and practices.

 5.2.
 General Measures